vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 > Say unto them, As I live, saith the Lord GOD, *I have no pleasure in the death of the wicked*; but that the wicked turn from his way and live: *turn ye, turn ye from your evil ways; for why will ye die*, O house of Israel?
 {% ct 'Ezekiel 33:11' %}

 God does not want anyone to be surprised by and unprepared for His coming.
 His desire is for every single person to be saved, so He is patient with us, giving us repeated opportunities and every needed blessing {% rf 'Ephesians 1:3-4' %} to ensure we can become His sons and daughters.
 But His patience is not infinite {% rf 'Genesis 6:3' %}, or the misery of sin would never end.
 One day, the door to reconciliation with our Maker will close forever.
-May it not be said of any of us: "The harvest is past, the summer is ended, and we are not saved" {% rf 'Jeremiah 8:20' %}.
+May it not be said of any of us: “The harvest is past, the summer is ended, and we are not saved” {% rf 'Jeremiah 8:20' %}.
 Let us make the most of every God-given opportunity and blessing.

 ## What advice and promise does the Bible give?